 “The most valuable part of the program was the hands-on training and real-world experience I gained.
 Being able to work with advanced MRI equipment and apply theoretical concepts in a clinical setting helped me build confidence and competence.” — Tesla MR Graduate, Virginia (now earning $90k+)

-Phase 4: Exam Prep and Registry Exam (1–2 months)
+Exam Prep and Registry Exam (1–2 months)

 You’ll need to pass either the ARMRIT or ARRT exam to earn your credential.
+Our ARMRIT practice test and study guide covers what to expect and how to prepare.

 What it involves: